MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-migrate-table-fields.md

 #### Deployment

-The deployment phase is when the actual data is migrated to new tables in the database.
+The deployment phase is when the data is migrated to new tables in the database.
 Deployment involves publishing, syncing, upgrading, and installing extensions.